onyx-platform/onyx-redis/README.md

 Consumes from a redis set or list.

-**NOTE** this plugin does not currently support any state recovery at all - if a peer crashes any pending segments (those that have been read from the set or list and are not fully acked) will be lost.
+**NOTE** this plugin does not currently support any state recovery / check pointing.
+If a peer crashes any pending segments will be lost i.e. those that have been read from the set or list and are not fully acked.

 Catalog entry: